observablehq/plot/README.md

 #### Plot.area(*data*, *options*)

 Plot.area is rarely used directly; it is only needed when the baseline and topline have neither common *x* nor *y* values.
-[Plot.areaY](#plotareaydata-options) tends to be used instead (as in the more common horizontal orientation where the baseline and topline share *x* values), or less commonly [Plot.areaX](#plotareaxdata-options) (as in the less common vertical orientation where the baseline and topline share *y* values).
+[Plot.areaY](#plotareaydata-options) is used in the more common horizontal orientation where the baseline and topline share *x* values, and [Plot.areaX](#plotareaxdata-options) is used in the less common vertical orientation where the baseline and topline share *y* values.

 #### Plot.areaX(*data*, *options*)